Leonid Telyatnikov: Post-retirement activities and death

 Following his retirement, Telyatnikov remained active in firefighting as the chairman of the Kyiv Volunteer Firefighting Society from 1998.
 In this capacity he was responsible for organizing an annual children's firefighting festival, which would continue to be held after his death, and was subsequently rededicated in his honor.
 In 1996, by order of Ukrainian President Leonid Kuchma, Telyatnikov was awarded the Ukrainian Order for Courage, 3rd class.

-In 2003, Telyatnikov was diagnosed with cancer of the jaw.
+In 2003, Telyatnikov was diagnosed with cancer of the jaw, which was almost certainly caused by his radiation poisoning from the accident.
 Invited to receive free treatment in Germany, he traveled to the country and underwent six months of treatment, including two operations.
-Though doctors were optimistic that he would recover, the cancer returned in the fall of 2004, and Teylatnikov died on December 2nd of that year, at age 53.
+Though doctors were optimistic that he would recover, the cancer returned in the fall of 2004, and Telyatnikov died on December 2 of that year, at age 53.

 His death was publicized by news agencies and his family received a letter of condolences from President Vladimir Putin of Russia.